IIIF/api/source/presentation/4.0/model.md

 If the Content Resource is an Image, and a IIIF Image service is available for it, then the `id` property of the Content Resource _MAY_ be a complete URI to any particular representation supported by the Image Service, such as `https://example.org/image1/full/1000,/0/default.jpg`, but _MUST NOT_ be just the URI of the Image Service.
 The Image _SHOULD_ have the service referenced from it using the `service` property.

 If the Content Resource is a 3d Model, then regardless of the file format, it is treated as being within an infinitely large three dimensional space with an origin (0 on all three axes).
+This is described as its "local coordinate space".

-If there is a need to distinguish between Content Resources, then the resource _SHOULD_ have the `label` property.
+If there is a need to distinguish between Content Resources, then all such resources _SHOULD_ have the `label` property.

 Containers _MAY_ be treated as content resources for the purposes of annotating on to other Containers.
 In this situation, the Container _MAY_ be [embedded][prezi30-terminology] within the Annotation, be a reference within the same Manifest, or require dereferencing to obtain its description.
+This is often described as "nesting".

 __Properties__<br/>
 A Content Resource _MUST_ have the following properties: [id](#id), and [type](#type)<br/><br/>